fedon/mail-notifier/README.md

 You will be asked for ssh key pass three times if any.
 And one time your password for sudo.
 This means you have to be a valid sudoer.

 Known issue
 After notebook sleep-resume the device is gone.
-I guess it is something with udev.
-It will be the next step.
-Work-around replug the device.
+I guess it is something with udev or hid.
+Work-around: replug the device.
+Or you may copy 99-usbled.sh to /etc/pm/sleep.d/99-usbled.sh so, it will run rebind script after resume.
+Device detection script may be not adequate in complex usb configuration.